ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
-However, colocation of the Oblivious Gateway Resource and oblivious target resource simplifies the interactions between those resources without affecting client privacy.
+However, colocation of the Oblivious Gateway Resource and Oblivious Target Resource simplifies the interactions between those resources without affecting client privacy.